-When credit cards are used for settlements in internet trading, settlements are usually made by entering the credit card number, the expiry date, and other details.
-When spoofing is committed in this situation, the question arises whether the card holder is obliged to pay the fraudulently charged amount under the membership terms and conditions concluded between the card holder and the credit card company.
+When credit cards are used for settlements in internet trading and so on, settlements are usually made by entering credit card information such as the credit card number and the expiry date.
+When fraud is committed in this situation, the question arises whether the credit card holder is obliged to pay the fraudulently charged amount under the membership terms and conditions concluded between the credit card holder and the credit card company.